Logistics

 • Passive availability control: Passive availability control means that the system provides you with sufficient reporting options to check your budgets.
 Costs charged to the order then appear in the budget overview for each WBS element.

-The following figure (Transaction S_ALR_87013557) shows a WBS with three elements to which budgets were assigned.
+The figure below (Transaction S_ALR_87013557 [Report Budget/Actual/Variance]) shows a WBS with several elements to which budgets were assigned.
 Ongoing plant maintenance tasks are then shown in the actual costs and/or the remaining availabilities.

 Budgeting with WBS Elements in SAP PM